 For any student, Google Drive is an invaluable tool.
 Almost everyone you meet will have a Google account, and several universities even use Google Apps officially.

 You’d be amazed on how Google Drive can keep you organized in school.
 Its search feature alone makes it worth having.
 Considering how well it hooks into your Gmail, that’s just an added bonus.

 Google Drive also comes with its own built-in office suite.
 Honestly, it’s the best.
 If you aren’t convinced, read the only guide to Google Drive you’ll ever need.

 Get over your love-hate relationship with Chrome and switch to Opera.
 It’s the best browser for students going back to school.

 Opera lets you access blocked sites with its built-in free VPN (virtual private network).
 Using this VPN is also a secure way to connect to public Wi-Fi networks, like the one on your campus.
 Read our detailed review of Opera VPN to find out everything about it.

 Opera’s built-in Power Save mode will boost your laptop’s battery life.
 Once on, it will reduce battery consumption without affecting your performance.
 When you’re out at class all day, you certainly want your laptop to make it through.

 You don’t need to install ad blocking extensions in Opera.
 That too is built in, stopping useless elements of a web page to load it faster.
 Plus, it’s safer, lighter, and faster than third-party extensions.
 We do request that you whitelist MakeUseOf in your ad blocker.

 Make the most of your widescreen by activating sidebar extensions in Opera.
 Go to Menu > View > Show Sidebar to turn it on.
 Here are a few cool sidebar extensions that’ll help you this school year:

-- Classic Notes — A simple scribble pad to write notes quickly.
+- Classic Notes [No Longer Available] — A simple scribble pad to write notes quickly.

 - Google Keep Sidebar — Access the best to-do list app in your sidebar.